ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/hadoop-tutorial-getting-started-with-hdp/tutorial-6.md

 ### 5.2.1 Visualize finalresults Data in Tabular Format

 In the previous Spark and Pig tutorials you already created a table finalresults or riskfactor which gives the risk factor associated with every driver.
 We will use the data we generated in this table to visualize which drivers have the highest risk factor.
-We will use the jdbc hive interpreter to write queries in Zeppelin. jdbc by default runs hive.
+We will use the jdbc hive interpreter to write queries in Zeppelin.

 1) Copy and paste the code below into your Zeppelin note.

 ~~~
 %jdbc(hive)
 SELECT * FROM riskfactor
 ~~~